ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `router` (address): The address of the router to which the call is made.
   - `data` (bytes memory): The calldata to be passed to the router for the swap.
 - **Flow:** Makes a low-level `call` to the specified router with the provided `data`.
 If the call fails, it checks if there is return data to provide a specific error message; if no return data is present, a generic "Call to router failed" error is thrown.
-- **Effects:** Directly interacts with external routers, potentially modifying state based on the swap details encoded in the `data`.
+- **Effects:** Directly interacts with external routers, modifying state based on the swap details encoded in the `data`.

 #### _getBalance
 - **Purpose:** Retrieves the balance of a specified token for a given account.
 If querying the native currency, it returns the account's Ether balance.